dsixda/android_device_samsung_celoxhd/README.md

 ## Build Instructions for Celox HD

-### NOTE: This is a placeholder copied from CM9 README.md.
-Still a work in progress, may not be 100% correct instructions!!

 ### Follow the usual instructions to download sources for CM10, e.g.
 ```
 1) mkdir ~/android/system